 Ask For Help In Bold New Ways

-Moms are tired because we simply don’t ask for help!
+Moms are tired because we don’t ask for help!
 Recently, I have had to ask for help in bold, new ways.
 I have had to ask for help with cleaning and childcare.
 I’ve had to ask for more sleep.
-I’ve had to hire a delivery person to do my grocery shopping, when before my husband or myself would do it, often with the kids in tow.
-As the curve has flattened in my state and some restrictions have changed, I’ve had to ask for a few people (who are not in the category of the vulnerable population) to come help me out.
+I’ve had to hire a delivery person to do my grocery shopping when before my husband or myself would do it, often with the kids in tow.
+As the curve has flattened in my state and some restrictions have changed, I’ve had to ask for a few people (who are not in the vulnerable population) to help me out.